 Two weeks to go until my next deadline.
-I’ve been listening to my data – audio files I collected last year – to finalise the transcripts that become the appendices.
+I’ve been listening to my data – audio files I collected last year – to finalise the transcripts that go to the appendices.

 Last year, I conducted one-to-one interviews with physician participants and focus groups with patient participants, along with recording their consultations.
 I then made a report of general findings in June 2018.
 Because I started to analyse only the consultations, which is the main data, a year and two months passed until I listened to the interviews again.